marrlab/InstantDL/instantdl/README.md

 4. Normalization of data to the range between 0 and 1 based on the train dataset’s minimum and maximum pixel value.
 The data will be re-normalized when saved after testing.
 5. Batch creation and data augmentation on the fly.
 6. Training for the set epoch length using early stopping of training if the validation accuracy has not improved for the last epochs.
 Using the Adam optimizer (Kingma and Ba, 2014).
+7. Performing semi supervised learning during each epoch, if enabled.
-7. Real time monitoring of training with Tensorboard or terminal.
+8. Real time monitoring of training with Tensorboard or terminal.
-8. Saving of the best model during training.
+9. Saving of the best model during training.
-9. Automated evaluation of the trained model on the test data and saving of predicted labels.
+10. Automated evaluation of the trained model on the test data and saving of predicted labels.
-10. For pixel-wise regression, semantic segmentation or classification, InstantDL will calculate the uncertainty for each image.
+11. For pixel-wise regression, semantic segmentation or classification, InstantDL will calculate the uncertainty for each image.
 Therefore Monte Carlo dropout is used to evaluate 20 different models.
 The uncertainty estimation is saved to the project directory.
-11. Experiment settings are automatically saved to a logbook in order to simplify experiment monitoring.
+12. Experiment settings are automatically saved to a logbook in order to simplify experiment monitoring.

 | Parameter | Explanation of the .json parameter|
 | ------ | ------ |